-Although not a specific limit state, the bridge must be safely erected and have adequate strength and stability during all phases of construction, as constructibility is one the basic objectives of the AASHTO LRFD (5th Edition, 2010).
+Although not a specific limit state, the bridge must be safely erected and have adequate strength and stability during all phases of construction, as constructibility is one the basic objectives of the AASHTO LRFD (7^{th} Edition, 2014).
 Specific design provisions are given in Articles 6.10.3 and 6.11.3 for I- and tub-girders, respectively, to help ensure constructibility.
 The constructibility checks are typically performed on the steel section only under the factored noncomposite dead loads using appropriate strength load combinations, especially when considering the deck placement sequence.
-Article 3.4.2 provides guidance for the load factors to use for construction loads.
+Article 3.4.2 provides further guidance on the specific strength load combinations to be considered in the constructibility checks, and on the load factors to use for construction loads.